 Can you eat a sea pig?

 Even if you hadn’t eaten for many days, it wouldn’t be recommended to eat a sea pig.
-Even the hungriest fo predators stay clear of them.
-This is due to the toxic chemical, holothurin, they release when under attack.
+Even the hungriest of predators stay clear of them.
+This is due to the toxic chemical holothurin they release when under attack.